demastri/chessable-to-pgn/ReadMe.md

 Open Items
 -
 - Repeated moves in variation (very rare situation, 0 cases found across 8 full courses in testing)
-- Some way to mark key moves in the position (chessable starts variations here...)
 - multiprocessing support is broken
 - ...
 I think that's it ...
 - if you find something, fix it and send a pull request.
 Email (below) may not be replied to in a timely manner...